Espyo/Pikifen/README.txt

         1. Having some content to play with means people can try out the engine and its features without having to download or create content.
         2. The existing content serves as a basis for new content.
 If you're having trouble placing a bridge, just see how the included areas do it.
 If you want to create an Orange Bulborb, just copy the Red bulborb and recolor it.

+    Why do some enemies act a bit differently from how they do in the canon games?
+        It could either be an engine limitation (since Pikifen isn't as complex as a Nintendo product), or it could've been a change I made on purpose.
+The engine's content isn't meant to mirror the canon content exactly, and sometimes, I make slight changes to features and content that I think will make for a funner, fairer experience.

     Why are the animations so clunky and the graphics so simple?
         I'm not an artist.
 Since nobody else is doing the graphics, I did the best I could.